avalentino/fmtcheck/README.rst

                             file (default: False)
       --no-mode             do not fix file mode bits i.e. permissions (default:
                             False)
+      --clang-format [CLANG-FORMAT EXECUTABLE]
+                            fix formatting using clang-format
+                            (default: disabled).
+                            The path to the "clang-format" executable can be optionally secified.
+Please remember to use
+                            the "--" separator before positional arguments.

     backup:
       -b, --backup          backup original file contents on a file with the